January 2017 Afghanistan bombings: Reactions

 The attacks triggered widespread condemnations and were denounced by multiple countries, organizations, and world leaders including the United Nations, UN Security Council, and the Gulf Cooperation Council.

 Flags in the United Arab Emirates were flown at half mast for 3 days.
-Condolences poured and the country's ministries, government departments and institutions honoured those killed.
+Condolences poured in and the country's ministries, government departments and institutions honoured those killed.
 The United Arab Emirates stated that the attack on its diplomats would not stop it from continuing its humanitarian presence in Afghanistan.